+It’s very high in beneficial plant compounds and offers several health benefits.
 Honey is particularly healthy when used instead of refined sugar, which is 100% empty calories.

 Honey is a sweet, thick liquid made by honeybees.

-The end product is honey, a liquid that is supposed to serve as stored food for the bees.
+The end product is honey, a liquid that serves as stored food for bees.
 The smell, color and taste depend on the types of flowers visited.

 It contains virtually no fiber, fat or protein (2).

 Antioxidants have been linked to reduced risk of heart attacks, strokes and some types of cancer.
 They may also promote eye health (

-Bottom Line: Honey contains a number of antioxidants, including phenolic compounds like flavonoids.
+Summary Honey contains a number of antioxidants, including phenolic compounds like flavonoids.